vladfaust/migrate.cr/README.md

 ### Migration in the code

-All migrations are applied in a single **transaction**.
-That means that if a migration is invalid, all statements in this transaction will be rolled back.
+All migrations run in separate **transactions**.
+That means that if a migration is invalid, all its statements will be rolled back (but not the previously applied migrations in a batch).

 ```crystal
 require "pg"